Architecture is a science of buildings.

 WHY IS THIS FOCAL LENGTH BEST?

-This lens has a 10-24mm focal length giving the best view with a wide frame.
+This lens has a 10-24mm focal length,h giving the best view with a wide frame.

-This focal length makes it possible for you to enclose an enormous building and architecture in one frame.
+This focal length lets you enclose an enormous building and architecture in one frame.

 The vast structures need an ultra-wide-angle lens to be captured.